taigera/docker-registry-tool/README.md

 Follow these instructions to compile and install docker-registry-tool.

 1. Clone this repository.
-2. Check that you have satisfied all dependencies by executing the command `python docker_registry_tool.py` .
+2. Check that you have satisfied all dependencies by executing the command `python docker_registry_tool.py`.
 If the previous command does not return any error, then proceed to the next step.
 3. Install PyInstaller as explained [here](http://pythonhosted.org/PyInstaller/)
-4. Use PyInstaller to get a binary from the source files. `pyinstaller --onefile docker_registry_tool.py`
+4. Use PyInstaller to get a binary from the source files: `pyinstaller --onefile docker_registry_tool.py`.
 5. You will get the binary file in the dist folder.

 ## Configuration